kobelavaerts/nextflow-workshop/README.md

 * multiqc: `multiqc/multiqc:v1.25.1`
 * DADA2: `blekhmanlab/dada2:1.26.0`
 * Python: `python:slim-bullseye`
-* Cutadapt: `quay.io/biocontainers/cutadapt:4.7--py310h4b81fae_1`
+* Fastp: `staphb/fastp:1.0.1`

 MultiQC is a tool to summarize quality control metrics coming from different tools for multiple samples.
 E.g. this is used to create a summary of all quality control metrics determined by FastQ for all samples in the pipeline run.

 DADA2 is a tool to identify and quantify the microorganisms present from (amplicon) sequencing data.

-Cutadapt is an alternative of Trimmomatic for trimming FASTQ reads.
+Fastp is an alternative of Trimmomatic for trimming FASTQ reads.

 </div>